corechunk/Neovim/README.md

 ## 🛠️ Installation

+**Warning**: The script will modify your existing `~/.config/nvim` directory to install the custom configuration.
+Back up any custom configurations in `~/.config/nvim` before proceeding.

-### Manual Installation
+### Start Installation
-Clone the repository, run the script, and clean up:
+Run these commands to clone the repository, run the script, and clean up automatically:
 ```bash
 git clone https://github.com/Miraj13123/Neovim.git temp101
 cd temp101